balena-io/docs/pages/learn/deploy/release-strategy/update-strategies.md

 ## download-then-kill

 This is the default strategy, and it is selected if the variable is not set or if it has an invalid value.
-Its behavior corresponds to the way resin traditionally works:
+Its behavior corresponds to the way {{ $names.company.lower }} traditionally works:

 * When an update is available, the Supervisor downloads the new container image.
 * Once the download is complete, the Supervisor kills the container for the old version.